dragonwei98/data-concentrator-data-service/README.md

 ### General task

-Send data to a higher-level device by using MQTT Connector and Data Service (custom Adapter)
+The idea is to send the data centrally to a higher-level edge device from the field level.

-## Requirements
+For this purpose, one (or more) edge devices are integrated into the plant network and used to forward data to the central Edge Device.
+In the central device, the data is stored  using Data Service and analyzed with Performance Insight.

 ###  Prerequisities